Who we are

 S.D.
 Taylor Limited, trading as Loans at Home, of 7 Turnberry Park Road, Gildersome, Morley, Leeds, LS27 7LE is the data controller responsible for your personal data.

 S.D.Taylor Limited is part of the Non-Standard Finance plc group of companies which includes Everyday Loans Limited which also trades as Trust Two, George Banco.com Limited and George Banco Limited (together “LAH”, the “NSF Group”, “we” and “us”).
-These companies will share your personal data.
+These companies will share your personal data where necessary.

-This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the General Data Protection Regulation 2016 (the “GDPR”).
+This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the United Kingdom General Data Protection Regulation (the “UKGDPR”).
 If there is anything you do not understand after reading it please contact us using the details you will find below.

 Here is where we explain: